mi-mran/mytanah/README.md

 ## Todo

-- [x] Added example project to check flashing and building
+- [x] Added example project to test building and flashing
 - [ ] Add example code for LoRa E32 transmitter and receiver (when adding code, please upload documentation of specific pinouts used)
 - [ ] Discuss network topology of transceiver system